 Rubella

 Rubella or German Measles is caused by the rubella virus.
 It is different from measles in that it primarily affects the skin and lymph nodes.
 In rare cases, rubella can lead to arthritis, encephalitis, myocarditis and thrombocytopenia.
-Rubella or German measles can have serious repurcussions on a pregnant woman since it affect the developing fetus.
+Rubella or German measles can have serious repercussions on a pregnant woman since it affect the developing fetus.
 It can lead to growth and mental retardation as well as malformation of the eyes and heart.

 Rubella manifests in symptoms such as fever and swollen tender lymph nodes.
 There is rash that appears all over the body.
 The rashes are light pink patches that last about 3 days.
 A patient suffering from rubella suffers headache, loss of appetite and runny nose.
 There might be mild conjunctivitis.
 Often pain and swelling is noticed in the joints.